 They facilitate the following use cases:

-• Secrets Integrations: When you are working with k8s, you will most likely have many configmaps and secrets defined.
-Sometimes, sharing these secrets on some of your Infrastructure resources can be tricky.
-By leveraging operators, this becomes easier as you can seamlessly integrate your k8s resources with your secrets management tool.
+- Secrets integrations: When you are working with k8s, you will most likely have many configmaps and secrets defined.
+Sometimes, sharing these secrets on some of your infrastructure resources can be tricky.
+By using operators, this becomes easier as you can seamlessly integrate your k8s resources with your secrets management tool.

 There are a couple of advantages of using Kubernetes Cloud Operator, but there are many downsides to using them too.
 The downsides are: